Mastering Hanging Protocols

 -

 To restore the default layout, click the Reset button located in the top-right corner of the Viewport Setup panel.
+The Reset button is available on both single-monitor and multi-monitor protocols.

 -